vanessa23302/vanessa23302.github.io/database-artifact/README.md

 ## Narrative

-The narrative document explains the purpose of this artifact, the enhancements implemented, and the skills demonstrated.
+The narrative document explains the purpose of this artifact, the enhancements implemented, and the skills demonstrated during development.

 See the narrative here: